AI for Product Managers

 Boost.space v5

-Boost.space v5 is not an agent platform per se, but it is the layer underneath that makes everything else work.
-Boost.space describes itself as the "data layer for the AI era" — a unified grid that pulls fragmented business data from across your tool stack into a single source of truth, then enriches and transforms it so AI agents downstream have the context they need to act.
-PMs who have tried to deploy an internal agent and discovered that 80% of the work is plumbing data in and out of three different SaaS APIs will recognize what Boost is solving.
+Boost.space v5 isn't an agent platform exactly.
+It's the layer underneath that makes the rest work.
+Boost calls itself the "data layer for the AI era": a unified grid that pulls fragmented data from across your tool stack into one source of truth, then cleans and shapes it so downstream agents have the context to act.
+Any PM who's tried to deploy an internal agent and discovered that 80% of the job is plumbing data between three SaaS APIs will know exactly what Boost is for.

 Future AGI